kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 ![Composite PNG image of the PNG on the left, and JPEG on the right.]({attach}images/text-only-both-600-dpi-cairo.png){#fig:text-only-both-png width=80%}

-The right sub-image of +@fig:text-only-both-png does not reveal noticeable degradation in quality after conversion from PNG to JPEG, and back to PNG again.
+The right sub-image of @fig:text-only-both-png does not reveal noticeable degradation in quality after conversion from PNG to JPEG, and back to PNG again.
 Note also that the file size of the _composite_ PNG image is smaller than the file size of the _single_ JPEG image.

 ![Composite JPEG image of the PNG on the left, and JPEG on the right.]({attach}images/text-only-both-600-dpi-cairo.jpg){#fig:text-only-both-jpg width=80%}

-Likewise, notice that when the composite image, +@fig:text-only-both-jpg is a JPEG, there is no noticeable degradation in image quality.
+Likewise, notice that when the composite image, @fig:text-only-both-jpg is a JPEG, there is no noticeable degradation in image quality.
 Moreover, the file size of the composite is the same as for the singleton JPEG image.
 Note also that because JPEG does not support transparency, the sliver of "transparent background" sandwiched between the two images now appears black.

 ### PNG for text and JPEG for non-text